Facebook Twitter RSS Pinterest

 By hadensites books, english, fairy tales, social studies

 Taino Tales: The Secret of the Hummingbird contains just one Taino Tale.
 In the story, a Taino girl falls invoke with a Carib boy.
-The Taino and Carib, bit Caribbean indigenous peoples, were traditional rivals.
+The Taino and Carib, both Caribbean indigenous peoples, were traditional rivals.
 Here’s background information on the two groups: What Became of the Taino?
 Taíno: Indigenous… Continue reading

 2 Comments